HL7/fhir-qi-core/input/pages/index.md

 fact that an activity or event did _not_ occur.
 For these cases, the profiles define at least the following information:

-* Explicit indication that action/event did not occur (such as `doNotPerform` or `notDone`)
+* Explicit indication that the action/event did not occur (such as `doNotPerform` or `notDone`)
 * What activity/event did not occur (typically in terms of a value set or list of codes)
 * The reason the activity/event did not occur (Preferably represented using one of an established set of [Negation Reason Codes](ValueSet-qicore-negation-reason.html))
 * When the fact that the activity/event did not occur was recorded

-Note that although these aspects are all present within each negation profile defined by QI-Core, they manifest differently in different resources.
+Note that although these aspects are all present within each negation profile defined by QI-Core, they are represented differently in different resources.
 As a result, each negation profile uses a combination of constraints and extensions to provide consistent representation of negated actions or events within QI-Core.

 The following examples differentiate methods to indicate (a) presence of evidence of an action, (b) absence of evidence of an action, and (c) negation rationale for not performing an action.
 In each case, the "action" is an administration